blakeblackshear/frigate/docs/docs/configuration/camera_specific.md

 ### Annke AC800

 If the devices you are using support H.265 then it will be able to play the video.
-Bellow is an example of using go2rtc to restream and repackage the stream.
+Below is an example of using go2rtc to restream and repackage the stream.
 Make sure to login into the camera using the default username and password to change the stream configuration to include audio.
 This can be found in config->Vide/Audio->Video Type .

 ```yaml
 go2rtc: